The following procedures apply to immediate relative (IR) and family.

 take from 2 to 3 months from the time of receiving the case file.
 Until the priority date is current, interview dates are not scheduled for family preference (F).

-Our office sends an Appointment Package to the applicant by mail, including instructions for obtaining the required medical examination and a list of other
+The Government office sends an Appointment Package to the applicant by mail, including instructions for obtaining the required medical examination and a list of other

 documents required at the interview.
 The applicant must complete the medical examination and prepare all of the required documents before the visa interview.

-The applicant appears at the Consulate General for a visa interview on the scheduled date.
-We do not permit the petitioner to be present at the immigrant visa
+The applicant appears at the Consulate General for a visa interview

 If an applicant fails to appear on the scheduled date or would like to re-schedule an upcoming appointment, he or she should send us a